 You can get your restored DVDs from Kino Lorber.
 You can watch the three-part highlights from the real Superbowl between the 1978 New Orleans Saints at San Francisco 49’ers on You Tube.
 The Mystery Science Theatre 3000-spoofed version is on You Tube, but we found a very nice, clean rip on the Euro F-Share streaming platform.

-We LOVE our ’70s TV Movies (yeah, even ones from the ’80s and the ones from the early-cable ’90s) and our “Lost TV Week” link will also expose you to many more TV flick delights.
+Oh, yes.
+We LOVE our ’70s TV Movies — even ones from the ’80s and the ones from the early-cable ’90s — and our “Lost TV Week” exposes you to many more TV flick delights.